Travel and Hospitality · Risk & Compliance

 In one sentence

-AI-native contract review for hotels is a phased engagement (Discovery 2 weeks → Build 6 weeks → Run continuous) that ships a production workflow on top of PMS and CRS, moves review cycle time by +38 pts against the hotels baseline, and is operated under risk & compliance governance from day one.
+AI-native contract review for hotels — A phased engagement that ships a production contract review workflow on top of PMS and CRS, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on review cycle time: +38 pts.

 Key facts